kyuhyoung/shecar/README.md

 # Dependencies
-1. [Theia].
+1. [Theia] </br>
 You need this library.
 But you will get troubles if you download the original "Theia".
-Please use my version here (https://github.com/kyuhyoung/TheiaSfM) in orer not to have build problems.
+Please use my version here (https://github.com/kyuhyoung/TheiaSfM) in orer not to have build problems. </br>
 This project highly depends on Theia.
 It is worthy mentioning that we are not using the mainstream of theia, to make it easy to reuse, we modify the original code a little, so please be sure you are using the code provided here.
 After you install Theia successfully, you should compile this project without any trouble.

 # How to run